lmigueldf/doc/guide/hello-world.md

 primarily supporting the [Chrome web browser](http://www.google.com/chrome).
 So for the remainder of this guide we'll assume you are using that.

-With the server running and loaded in your web browser, click the tab named **Projects** on the left, and select your newly created game, labeled **New Project** in the project list.
+With the server running and loaded in your web browser, you should see all your registered devkit projects.
+Select your newly created game, click it, and you will see the current information for your project, including the list of dependencies.

 To change the title of your project, edit the `manifest.json` file located in the root of your project directory---you can find a complete list of project settings in the [Manifest Options Guide](../guide/manifest.html).